Stem cell transplant for non-Hodgkin lymphoma

-Allogeneic transplant – when the stem cells are collected from another person (a donor).
+Allogeneic transplant – This is when the stem cells are collected from another person (a donor).
 This type of transplant is less commonly used to treat non-Hodgkin lymphoma.

 A stem cell transplant is a demanding treatment and is not suitable for everyone, especially people with other health problems.
 The entire procedure, including recovery, can take months.
 A transplant is done in several steps.

-For more information, talk to your transplant team, contact the Leukaemia Foundation on 1800 620 420.
+For more information, talk to your transplant team or contact the Leukaemia Foundation on 1800 620 420.